actions/runner/docs/adrs/1751-runner-job-hooks.md

 ### Exit codes
-These are **syncronous** hooks, so they will block job execution while they are being run.
+These are **synchronous** hooks, so they will block job execution while they are being run.
 Exit code 0 will indicate a successful run of the hook and we will proceed with the job, any other exit code will fail the job with an appropriate annotation.
 - There will be no support for `continue-on-error`

 ## Key Decisions